Gursimran21/Research/README.md

   Minimum 3 examples where different experts recommend different approaches.
 For each:

-   - What Author A recommends
+   - What Author A recommends.
-   - What Author B recommends
+   - What Author B recommends.
-   - Which side I take and why
+   - Which side I take and why.

 - What I Rejected and Why